samahAbbas11/Kubernetes_Ingress/README.md

 # Kubernetes Ingress
 This code creates a deployment and service for the image: yanivomc/spring-music:latest in kubernetes.

+(Ingress is an object that allows access to your Kubernetes services from outside the Kubernetes cluster)
 __________________________________________

 ### Deployment for the image: yanivomc/spring-music:latest :